GeorgeHunter/GeorgeHunter.github.io/_posts/2015-02-22-up-and-running.md

 layout: post
 ---

-#Everything is now up and running
+Everything is now up and running...

 So how was the whole process?
 Well it was relatively painfree.
 Setting everything up was very straightforward.
 You just need a github repo with a specific name (username.github.io), and you push whatever site you want to that.
 So for the last couple of months I just had a holding page, a single index.html saying something was coming soon.
 Really it was a lie, I never planned on putting something up there (or more accurately, had no idea what I should put there).